 3. MAKE THE GARLAND

 Cut the string to the length you want.
-Mine is about seven feet long without the tassels and it has 56 beads on it.
+Mine is about seven feet long without the tassels and has 56 beads on it.

 4. MAKE THE TASSELS